All Products

 Code completion

-• Completions API: This API supports only the qwen2.5-coder model series in the China (Beijing) region.
-It supports prefix completion and fill-in-the-middle completion.
+• Completions API: Available only for qwen2.5-coder series in the Beijing region.
+Supports prefix completion and prefix-and-suffix completion.

-You can enable this feature by adding a message with the role set to assistant to the messages list and setting partial: true.
-The content of the assistant message is the code prefix that you provide.
+To use this feature, you can add a message with role set to assistant and partial: true to the messages list.
+The content of the assistant message is the code prefix you provide.
 For more information, see Partial mode.

 OpenAI compatible